novayo/LeetCode/0487_Max_Consecutive_Ones_II/README.md

 * Memory Usage: 13.8 MB, less than 98.26% of Python3 online submissions for Max Consecutive Ones II.

 > two pass

+---

+try_2.py: O(n) O(1)
+* Runtime: 444 ms, faster than 53.33% of Python3 online submissions for Max Consecutive Ones II.
+* Memory Usage: 14.2 MB, less than 19.74% of Python3 online submissions for Max Consecutive Ones II.

+> one pass